Jerry Stitt: Post-coaching career

 Following his retirement from coaching, Stitt was named the assistant athletics director at Pima Community College in 2008.

 Stitt remained involved with baseball in the Tucson area.
 In the late 2000s, he founded and directed the Baja Arizona Baseball Academy.
 In January 2019, Stitt hosted a single-day baseball clinic for people of all ages in memory of former Arizona coach Jerry Kindall who had died in late 2017 after suffering a stroke.
-The clinic featured former Wildcats players Kevin Long and Chip Hale, as well as Brent Strohm - all of whom were MLB coaches at the time.
+The clinic featured former Wildcats players Kevin Long, Chip Hale, and Brent Strohm, all of whom were MLB coaches at the time.

 Following the hiring of Chip Hale as the head coach of the Arizona Wildcats baseball team in 2022, Stitt attended a number of practices to assist with coaching batting.

 Personal life

 Stitt continues to reside in Tucson, where he has lived most of his life.

 Stitt was close friends with his colleague Jerry Kindall, whom Stitt credits with having changed his life and making him into the coach that he became.

 In 1973, Stitt earned a master's degree in Education from the University of Arizona and in 1993 earned a doctoral degree in Education Administration, also from the University of Arizona.
 His dissertation was an argument in favor of ensuring that athletic department goals more closely aligned with the overall educational and social goals of their associated universities.